-- A. A three member Library Program Personnel Committee (PPC) shall be elected for each Library faculty member under review in the first month of the fall semester of each year.
-Once the Library Program has three tenured faculty members available to serve on the PPC, a single Library PPC shall be elected in the first month of the fall semester of each year - B. If the Library program has less than three full-time tenured faculty members, PPC members shall be elected from related disciplines or library faculty from another university. - C. Library PPC members shall have a higher rank or classification than those being considered for promotion. - D. If the Library program chair is elected to the PPC, then the chair may not conduct a separate review.
+- A. A three member WMC Program Personnel Committee (PPC) shall be elected by all eligible tenure/tenure track WMC faculty in the first month of the fall semester of each year. - B. If the WMC program has less than three full-time tenured faculty members, PPC members shall be elected from the Library Unit where WMC is administratively housed, related disciplines, or writing faculty from another CSU campus university. - C. WMC PPC members shall have a higher rank or classification than those being considered for promotion. - D. If the Library and WMC program chair is elected to the PPC, then the chair may not conduct a separate later review.
+Should the chair be elected to the University RTP Committee, the chair, in consultation with the candidate and the PPC, will decide to review the candidate either at the program level or the RTP level.